ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

     .. summary::
         Macro to build a TLS-1.2 PSK-to-MasterSecret algorithm.

+        .. versionchanged:: 1.1 Added step to support cipher-suites that include a key-exchange.

     .. param:: hash_alg
         A hash algorithm: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_HASH(hash_alg)` is true.